-This six monthly update sets out the Council's occupational health and safety performance during the period 1 April 2012 to end September 2012.
-It is split into a number of sections highlighting the key issues that Elected Members need to be aware of.
+This annual report sets out the Council's occupational health and safety performance between the periods April 2012 - March 2013.
+It is split into a number of sections highlighting the key issues that Corporate Management Team and Elected Members need to be aware of.
 It sets out details of policy reviews which have been undertaken as part of the control measures within the corporate health and safety framework.

-Furthermore the update provides an indication of the effectiveness and success of the health and safety control measures the Council has in place with evidence showing training delivered, progress towards meeting health and safety aims and objectives and the number of accidents recorded.
+Furthermore the report provides an indication of the effectiveness and success of the health and safety control measures the Council has in place with evidence showing training delivered, progress towards meeting health and safety aims and objectives and the number of accidents recorded.

-The provision of Corporate Health and Safety to the Council is provided by the Health, Safety and Emergency Planning Manager and Officer, who are also responsible for the Council's statutory functions of emergency planning and business continuity.
+The provision of Corporate Health and Safety to the Council is provided by the Health, Safety and Emergency Planning Manager, who is also responsible for the Council's statutory role of emergency planning.